Multiple myeloma is also known as myeloma or plasma cell myeloma.

 - Occupational exposure may be a factor, affecting people involved in agriculture, leather, cosmetology, and petroleum.

-- Exposure to certain chemicals and products, such as heavy metals, some hair dyes, plastics, various dusts including wood dust, asbestos, herbicides, insecticides and petroleum products may be linked to it.
+- Exposure to certain chemicals and products may be linked to multiple myeloma, such as heavy metals, some hair dyes, plastics, dust, asbestos, herbicides, insecticides, and petroleum products.

-- Radiation exposure is thought to be a factor, and there is a significantly higher incidence of multiple myeloma among survivors of the Hiroshima and Nagasaki atomic bomb explosions.
+- Radiation exposure is thought to be a factor, and there is a significantly higher incidence of multiple myeloma among survivors of the atomic bomb explosions in Hiroshima and Nagasaki.

-- Monoclonal gammopathy (MGUS) has been linked to the condition, with 1 percent of people with MGUS in the US developing multiple myeloma each year.
+- Monoclonal gammopathy (MGUS) has been linked to the condition.
+One percent of people with MGUS in the US develop multiple myeloma each year.
 People with MGUS have higher levels of M proteins in the blood.

-A staging system called the Durie-Salmon system is used to check which stage the disease has reached.
+A staging system called the Durie-Salmon system is used to confirm the stage of the myeloma.

 The system looks at four factors: